Intermediate’s Guide to Buying/Building a Kayak

 There is much to be said for simplicity in kayak design.
 Fewer gadgets means fewer things can go wrong.
 Rudder cables and hinges can break, and pebbles can jam retractable skegs.
 It is noteworthy that practically none of the traditional kayaks had rudders (and Inuits had many different kayak designs styles).
-The few exceptions were almost certainly influenced by Westerners who lacked the Eskimo paddler’s skill, and even then I don’t recall any examples of one-person Eskimo kayaks with rudders.
+The few exceptions were almost certainly influenced by Westerners who lacked the Inuit paddler’s skill, and even then I don’t recall any example of one-person Inuit kayaks with rudders.
 There is evidence that removable skegs (strapped on when needed) were used by some Inuit paddlers (notably in Greenland), but there again it may have been a recent crutch influenced by Westerners at a time when the kayak culture (and skills) was in decline.
 There are kayaks built today that are designed to be used without rudders or skegs.
 This is a valid option, provided the paddler has enough skill to steer it efficiently in side winds and chooses a model that isn't too big for him or her to handle efficiently in the anticipated conditions.
 One potential risk, however, is that a kayak without a skeg or rudder may handle fine in light to moderate winds (hardly any noticeable weather cocking etc.), but become impossible (at least for all but experts) to turn up wind in strong winds.
-This may prove to be the ultimate advantage kayaks with skegs.
+This may prove to be the ultimate advantage of kayaks with retractable skegs.
 With good hull design, a balance can be struck: you can drop the skeg down to keep the kayak from turning up wind when holding a course sideways to the wind or lift the skeg up to make it easy to turn up wind even in strong winds.